AlbinMartinsson/client-cpp/example/README.md

 # Examples

-There are 5 unike example.
+There are 5 unique example.
 One of each type of system: provider, consumer, publisher and subscriber.
 And one alternative provider.
 To the alternative provider a corresponding consumer with appropriate